Hard seltzer: Branding

 In addition to advertising hard seltzers as the 'healthy alternative', the marketing of hard seltzers has often relied on their trendiness.
-In 2019, YouTuber Trevor Wallace posted a video title “Summer of White Claw”.
+In 2019, YouTuber Trevor Wallace posted a video titled “Summer of White Claw”.
 This video went viral and was watched over six million times.
 Following the video, sales of White Claw (as well as other hard seltzer brands) rose sharply and White Claw experienced a shortage.

 While alcoholic beverage ads are often targeted at one or other gender, seltzer companies have made a point to have gender-neutral advertising in order to reach the most people possible.
 This has also contributed to the drink's surge in popularity.
 The demographics of hard seltzer drinkers are Caucasians who are 21 to 44 years of age.

 The rise of hard seltzers in the beer category may also be seen as a reflection of the broader surge in popularity of non-alcoholic flavored seltzers evidenced by the sudden and massive popularity of brands like LaCroix and Spindrift.
 On the back of this popularity, hard seltzer brands have launched in numerous countries, including Canada, Australia, Finland and the UK.
 In February 2020, White Claw launched in Canada and subsequently Australia and the UK.